 These may be the underlying reasons for quitting, but why are job seekers and employees disappearing into thin air instead of giving employers the courtesy of a breakup email?
 There are a few possible explanations for employee ghosting and the silent treatment, such as job seekers being uncomfortable telling the employer they changed their mind.
 Others may just not know what to do in such a predicament, and still more may place the blame on the company if they can’t get ahold of human resources.
 This trend also seems to be rising as younger generations become a more substantial part of the working world – you can draw your own conclusion there.
-[Read related article: How to Manage Millennials and Gen Z in the Workplace]
+[Read related article: Managing Tips for a Multigenerational Workforce: From Baby Boomers to Gen Z ]

 Recruiting and onboarding a new employee is expensive.
 One bad hire can cost your business 30% of the employee’s first-year earnings or more.
 To make sure you don’t get ghosted, spend your time and efforts on recruiting the right people and providing enticing opportunities to make them stay.
 Here are seven ways to do that.